Who Is Sonia Sotomayor?

 All of Sotomayor's hard work paid off when she graduated summa cum laude from Princeton in 1976.
 She was also awarded the Pyne Prize, which is the highest academic award given to Princeton undergraduates.
 That same year, Sotomayor entered Yale Law School, where she was an editor for the Yale Law Journal.
 She received her J.D. in 1979, passed the bar in 1980 and immediately began work as an assistant district attorney in Manhattan, serving as a trial lawyer under District Attorney Robert Morgenthau.
 Sotomayor was responsible for prosecuting robbery, assault, murder, police brutality and child pornography cases.

-Legal Practice & Judicial Appointments
+Legal Practice and Judicial Appointments

 In 1984, Sotomayor entered private practice, making partner at the commercial litigation firm Pavia & Harcourt, where she specialized in intellectual property litigation.
 She moved from associate to partner at the firm in 1988.
 While she climbed the ladder there, Sotomayor also served on the board of the Puerto Rican Legal Defense and Education Fund, the New York City Campaign Finance Board and the State of New York Mortgage Agency.